 Still in it's middle phases, this work is meticulously sketched for accuracy and then artistic flair added, and now the watercolors are being added in layers, making sure to add colorized excitement as you go - but bear in mind just 'where' you put these colors, because if I were then to come back and add a complimentary color (a color opposite on the color wheel) on top of it, the resulting color could well be an unpleasant grey.
 Be ever vigilant to keep this in mind!
 Especially with transparent media and media that isn't absolutely opaque (such as colored pencils, watercolor pencils, even gouache), the colors are going to be filtered thru every layer you put on top of that

 Judy Barr Dodds

-Hi there!
-I am an illustrator by education, medical illustrator to be exact, but an artist at heart.
-I genuinely love to teach - I teach at Columbus State University in Columbus, GA, generally teaching the figure arts classes, and also teach individuals that are driven to create.
+An illustrator by education, medical illustrator to be exact, but an artist at heart.
+I genuinely love to teach - I teach at Columbus State University in Columbus, GA, generally teaching the foundation drawing and figure classes.
+I also teach individuals that are driven to create.
 I adore connecting and encouraging artists past their insecurities and on to great artisans.